Atharva884/dummy-branch-app/README.md

 ## Overview

-This project transforms a basic Flask loan API into a production-ready, containerized microservice with:
+This project transforms a basic Flask loan API into a production-ready, containerized application with:

 - **Multi-stage Docker builds** for optimized image size and security
 - **Multi-environment support** (dev/staging/prod) with distinct configurations